Metrication in the United Kingdom

-Adopting the metric system was discussed in Parliament as early as 1818 and some industries and government agencies had metricated, or were in the process of metricating by the mid-1960s.
+A royal commission considered a decimal system of weights and measures as early as 1819 and rejected it, and Parliament declined to make metric units compulsory on several occasions thereafter.
+Some industries and government agencies had nonetheless metricated, or were in the process of metricating, by the mid-1960s.
 A formal government policy to support metrication was agreed by 1965.
 This policy, initiated in response to requests from industry, was to support voluntary metrication, with costs picked up where they fell.
 In 1969, the government created the Metrication Board as a quango to promote and coordinate metrication.
 The treaty of accession to the European Economic Community (EEC), which the United Kingdom joined in 1973, obliged the United Kingdom to incorporate into domestic law all EEC directives, including the use of a prescribed SI-based set of units for many purposes within five years.
-In 1978, after some carpet retailers reverted to pricing by the square yard rather than the square metre to try to make the prices appear cheaper, government policy shifted, and they started issuing directives making metrication mandatory in certain sectors.
+From 1976 the government began issuing statutory instruments making metric quantities mandatory in certain sectors, an approach reinforced after a voluntary agreement among carpet retailers collapsed in 1977 when a large chain reverted to pricing by the square yard rather than the square metre to make its prices appear cheaper.

 In 1980, government policy shifted again to prefer voluntary metrication, and the Metrication Board was abolished.
 By the time the Metrication Board was wound up, all the economic sectors that fell within its remit except road signage and parts of the retail trade sector had metricated, and most pre-packaged goods were sold using the prescribed units.
 Mandatory use of prescribed units for retail sales took effect in 1995 for packaged goods and in 2000 for goods sold loose by weight.
 The use of "supplementary indications" or alternative units (generally the traditional imperial units formerly used) was originally to have been permitted for only a limited period, that period being extended a number of times due to public resistance, until in 2009 the requirement to ultimately cease use of traditional units alongside metric units was finally removed.

-British scientists, philosophers and engineers have been at the forefront of the development of metrication.
-In 1861 a committee from the British Association for Advancement of Science (BAAS), which members included James Prescott Joule, Lord Kelvin, and James Clerk Maxwell, defined several electrical metric units.
-In the 1870 the international prototype kilogram was manufactured by the British company Johnson, Matthey & Co.
+British scientists and engineers have been at the forefront of the development of metrication.
+In 1861 a committee of the British Association for the Advancement of Science (BAAS), whose members included James Prescott Joule, William Thomson (later Lord Kelvin) and James Clerk Maxwell, began the work that led to the definition of several electrical units.
+In 1882 the British company Johnson, Matthey & Co manufactured standard metres and kilograms for the signatories of the Metre Convention.